 To apply for the Financial Economic Fellow positions, please submit an application at:

 WWW.USAJOBS.GOV/DERA_FELLOW or search the USAJobs website for the following announcement number: 20-FW-10650966-DERA

 - Visiting Scholar

 A Visiting Scholar is typically a research-active faculty member at a university or research-oriented institution who is detailed to the Government for a period of one to two years.
 The visiting scholar remains employed by his/her institution, and the institution is reimbursed for salary and benefits through an Intergovernmental Personnel Act (IPA) contract.
 The individual must have a Ph.D. in finance, accounting, economics, mathematics, statistics, or a similar quantitative field, and must demonstrate evidence of a strong research background in the area of economics, finance, or accounting.
 Candidates must have the ability to apply academic research and empirical methods in support of Commission actions and regulatory programs and are expected to engage in independent research directed at top-tier professional journals.
 Visiting scholars are often selected based on the alignment of their research program and interests with matters of current interest to the SEC, and they are expected to perform work commensurate of a Financial Economist.

 To apply for the Visiting Scholar positions, please submit an application at:

-Please note: We will be interviewing well qualified candidates for the above opportunities at the 2019 American Finance Association (AFA) Annual Meeting in Atlanta, GA, January 4-6, 2019.
-For interview consideration at the AFA, please apply by December 2, 2018.
+Please note: We will be interviewing well qualified candidates for the above opportunities at the 2020 American Finance Association (AFA) Annual Meeting in San Diego, CA, January 3-5, 2020.
+For interview consideration at the AFA, please apply by December 5, 2020.
 Applications received after this date will be reviewed after the AFA meeting.